AlyoshaVasilieva/luminous-ttv/README.md

-## Currently broken
+## Status: Uncertain

-It doesn't work due to Twitch's integrity check, rolled out May 31st/June 1st 2023.
+It was broken for a while due to Twitch's integrity check, rolled out then reverted May 31st/June 1st 2023.

 ## Luminous TTV
 A [Rust][rust] server to retrieve and relay a playlist for Twitch livestreams/VODs.